Why You Should Trek Everest Three Passes 2026 – Top Reasons

 Moreover, the flight adds a distinctive opportunity to see the mesmerizing Himalayan views from a great height.
 As the aircraft approaches Lukla, trekkers have a panoramic view from above of jagged peaks of snow and narrow valleys, with small Sherpa settlements in the backdrop.
 Being immersed in the view from above, somewhere high, seems to be your unforgettable method of introduction to the rougher parts of the Khumbu region.

-The combination of the thrill of adventure and the scenery as well as its convenience in cutting the trek short, makes the Lukla flight especially unique and a must on any journey to the Everest Three Passes.
+The combination of the thrill of adventure and the scenery, as well as its convenience in cutting the trek short, makes the Lukla flight especially unique and a must on any journey to the Everest Three Passes.

 Everest Base Camp and Kala Patthar: Unlock New Heights

 While the entire Three Pass Trek trail provides you with stunning views of the mountains, some of the most remarkable views of the mountains are enjoyed at Everest Base Camp and Kala Patthar.
 Everest Base Camp is located at the foothills of Mount Everest at 5,364 meters, but you won’t be able to see the summit as it tumbles down the Khumbu Glacier.
-The Khumbu Glacier moves slowly downwards like a frozen river and you could even hear the sound of cracking ice as the glaciers move around!
+The Khumbu Glacier moves slowly downwards like a frozen river, and you could even hear the sound of cracking ice as the glaciers move around!
 Base Camp offers a different view of the Khumbu Icefall, where the ice falls like waves of ice sliding down the mountain.
-In spring, you might see colourful tents as it is the entry point of climbers tackling the summit of the Everest.
+In spring, you might see colourful tents as it is the entry point of climbers tackling the summit of the Everest

 Which is the best spot to see mt.
 Everest?
 Kala Patthar is famous for providing the most beautiful views of the mountains.
 At these 5545 meters, access to the clearest and most personal view of Mount Everest is achieved while standing on Kala Patthar.
 It provides an awesome panorama which includes Everest, Lhotse, Nuptse, and Pumori rising in the sky.
 You will see a wonderful sunrise or sunset from Kala Patthar, since the snow-covered peaks take on a golden hue and the sky looks colourful as the sun comes up or goes down.